microsoft/playwright/docs/api.md

     - `accuracy` <[number]> Optional non-negative accuracy value.
   - `locale` <?[string]> Specify user locale, for example `en-GB`, `de-DE`, etc. Locale will affect `navigator.language` value, `Accept-Language` request header value as well as number and date formatting rules.
   - `permissions` <[Object]> A map from origin keys to permissions values.
 See [browserContext.setPermissions](#browsercontextsetpermissionsorigin-permissions) for more details.
+  - `extraHTTPHeaders` <[Object]> An object containing additional HTTP headers to be sent with every request.
+All header values must be strings.
 - returns: <[Promise]<[BrowserContext]>>

 Creates a new browser context.
 It won't share cookies/cache with other browser contexts.